 Conduct an affordable care assessment The Trump Administration continues to find ways to weaken the Affordable Care Act (ACA).
 If the Administration finally triggers a market collapse, it could cause nearly 30 million people to lose health care coverage.
 Each jurisdiction should protect as many residents as possible.
 States and localities can follow the state of Maryland by creating a commission to recommend policies that strengthen coverage and lower healthcare costs.
-Raise the age for tobacco sales Smoking is the leading cause of preventable deaths in our nation, killing more than 480,000 Americans each year.
-More than 90 percent of smokers start as teenagers and, therefore, young people are heavily targeted for advertising by the tobacco industry.
-The Protecting Young People from Tobacco Act would raise the tobacco age to 21, cut the number of people who start smoking, and reduce deaths, disease and health care costs caused by tobacco use.
-Six states (CA, HI, MA, ME, NJ and OR) as well as at least 350 localities (including Boston, Chicago, Cleveland, Kansas City and New York City) have raised the age for tobacco sales from 18 to 21.
-Public Safety OUR VALUES: Security, safety, protection, justice OUR VISION: The most fundamental job of government is to protect its citizens from crime.
-Progressive government focuses on strategies that make us safer.
-Certainly, serious felonies deserve serious punishment.
+Ban flavored tobacco and vape products Massachusetts has enacted the most comprehensive ban on sales of flavored tobacco products, including mint and menthol cigarettes and dozens of vape products.
+As the American Heart Association explains: "The tobacco industry uses [flavored products] to start kids on tobacco and addict them to nicotine.
+In fact...97 percent of youth e-cigarette users prefer flavored products."
+A ban on flavored tobacco and vape products saves children's lives.
+OUR VALUES: Security, safety, protection, justice OUR VISION: The most fundamental job of government is to protect its citizens from crime.
+Progressive government focuses on strategies that make us safer, and serious felonies require serious punishment.
 But there is a great deal that can be done to prevent crime while ensuring justice: (1) reform police procedures, including interrogations and use of force, that lead authorities toward the wrong suspects; (2) reform judicial procedures that hurt the innocent, thereby helping the guilty; (3) reform prison procedures that increase recidivism; and (4) reform criminal laws to prevent the commission of crimes.
 Reform police procedures With the advent of DNA evidence, it has become clear that many innocent people have been prosecuted and imprisoned.
 Part of the problem is old-fashioned procedures-an overconfidence in unreliable eyewitnesses and an overreliance on profiling.
 Progressive states and localities must adopt fairer and more accurate practices.
 The most common element in convictions overturned by DNA evidence has been eyewitness misidentification.
 This is why police need to reform procedures for lineup identifications.
 In addition, we should require electronic recording of all interrogations, attach cameras to police cars and uniforms, have clear rules against racial profiling and military weaponry, and limit the use of force.